 We’ve spent hundreds of hours of research to find out the top 10 streaming services for watching soccer.

-The two biggest misconceptions about streaming soccer are, one, many of the games aren’t available via streaming, and, two, you can’t watch the games on television.
+The two biggest misconceptions about streaming soccer are as follows.
+First, many of the games aren’t available via streaming.
+Second, you can’t watch the games on television.

 Both of these are untrue.
-First, there’s more soccer available via legal streaming now than ever before.
-Practically every soccer league worth its salt is available on a variety of soccer streaming services (we recently released an eBook chronicling the master list of where you can find the leagues and competitions).
+Firstly, there’s more soccer available via legal streaming now than ever before.
+Practically every soccer league worth its salt is available on a variety of soccer streaming services.
+We recently released an eBook chronicling the master list of where you can find the leagues and competitions.

-Secondly, any of the games you watch on streaming can be viewed on your television set by taking a couple of extra steps.
+Secondly, any of the games you watch on streaming can be viewed on your TV set.
+All you need to take is a couple of extra steps.
 To walk you through the options, watch the how-to video we created.

 Oftentimes, the quality of the legal stream is comparable to cable/satellite.
-Or, in some cases, it’s even better.
+Or, in some cases, it is even better.

 The rankings of the top 10 streaming services for watching soccer are based on my experiences with all 10.
-I’ve been a cord cutter for almost two years, and have been legally streaming soccer games for 13 years since 2006 (in the days of Setanta Broadband, Setanta-i and — later — FOXSoccer.tv).
+I’ve been a cord cutter for several years.
+Plus, I have been legally streaming soccer games for 13 years since 2006.
+I still remember the days of Setanta Broadband, Setanta-i and FOXSoccer.tv).

 1. ESPN+

-At $5.99/month, ESPN+ is the most affordable streaming service for sports fans.
+At $10.99/month, ESPN+ is the most affordable streaming service for sports fans.
 At that price point, it’s hard to pass up on the opportunity.

-With ESPN+, you can watch the following leagues and competitions: Bundesliga, Serie A, UEFA Nations League, EFL Championship, League One, League Two, FA Cup, League Cup, Coppa Italia, Supercoppa Italiana, Eredivisie, Danish Superliga, Chinese Super League, Indian Super League, Australian A-League, Sweden’s Allsvenskan, MLS out-of-market games and USL.
+With ESPN+, you can watch the following leagues and competitions.
+They range from the Bundesliga, La Liga, UEFA Nations League, EFL Championship, League One, League Two, FA Cup, and League Cup to Eredivisie and more.
+That includes Sweden’s Allsvenskan, Belgian Pro League, and select Liga MX games.
 On top of that, you get the ESPN FC news and analysis show — the best daily soccer show in the United States — as well as a ton of coverage from other sports.

 ESPN+ ranks number one in my opinion based on the cost-effective price, the reliability and quality of streams, as well as the wealth of leagues and competitions that are available to soccer fans.

-Beginning August 2020, CBS All Access is the new home of the UEFA Champions League, UEFA Europa League and UEFA Conference League for viewers in the United States.
+ViacomCBS’ Paramount+ is now the new home of the UEFA Champions League, UEFA Europa League, Serie A and UEFA Conference League for viewers in the United States.

 3. fuboTV